Milestone-Proposal:IEEE 802

 Graube eventually crossed paths with IEEE member Bob Stuart, who had already played a critical role in initiating a number of standards efforts.
 When Graube was pondering how to improve upon the limitations of IEEE-488, Stuart suggested to Maris Graube: "Well, why don’t you just form a little standards group?" - and then he helped Graube with filling out and submitting a Standards Project Authorization Request (PAR) form on August 29, 1979, which proposed creation of an IEEE standard for a "Local network for Computer Interconnection."

 Because IEEE requires verification of the interest level in creating a new standards project, Graube scheduled an evening meeting on February 28, 1980, concurrent with the spring IEEE Computer Society International Conference (COMPCON) which was being held at the Jack Tar Hotel in San Francisco (which is now the site of the Van Ness Campus Medical Building of the Sutter Health Medical Foundation, which includes a hospital).
-By various accounts, somewhere between 50 and 150 attended this meeting.
-The crowd overflowed into the hallway, delaying the start of the meeting.
+Graube's records show that at least 79 attended this meeting.
+As the crowd overflowed into the hallway, the start of the meeting was delayed.
 Based on at least the number of attendees, the interest level was deemed high enough to go ahead and create an IEEE Project to define a standard for a local area computer network.
-From Graube's point of view, a network which could connect about 100 devices at a speed of roughly one megabit per second over a kilometer of cabling would be the starting point of the of the discussion.
+From Graube's point of view, a network which could connect about 100 devices at a speed of roughly one megabit per second over a kilometer of cabling would be the starting point of the discussion.
 Ref1: Graube Interview, pp. 2-4

 As a result of the interest shown at this meeting, the PAR for the creation of this committee was approved by the IEEE Standards Board as IEEE Standard Project No. 802 on March 13, 1980, with the Technical Committee on Computer Communications (TCCC) of the IEEE Computer Society as its Sponsor.
 Ref2: PAR 802 Approval